 I hope this Mutual Exchange provides a space for anarchists and egoists to collaboratively reflect on these tensions and maybe even stumble onto some solutions together.

 Egoism, like anarchism, is a much richer tradition of thought than it’s often given credit for.
 While historically unconventional and unpopular, egoism offers a variety of novel, thought-provoking, and sometimes even beautiful, insights into the human condition.
-After all, every insight has its origins in the mind of some individual and every philosophical problem is related in some way to the individual, whether it concerns a society which consists in individuals or a cosmos which spawns them.
+After all, every insight has its origins in the mind of some individual and every philosophical problem is related in some way to the individual, whether it concerns a society which consists in them or a cosmos which spawns them.
 If “egoism” literally means “to think of oneself,” then surely we are all egoists at least some of the time.
-Maybe we should confront that ego every now and then.
-There might be more there than we realize.
+Maybe we should confront that ego every now and then—we might be surprised by what we find.

 The Unique and Its Property – Max Stirner